Top Christina Lake Experiences

 Drink in the crisp frosty air.
 Glide silent trails under a bright winter sky.
 Breathe in the scent of the winter forest, and wonder how long it’s been since animals left tracks in your path.
 Cross-country ski or snowshoe the network of trails surrounding the lake.

 Since you’re already here, you might as well experience winter in the most Canadian fashion — out in the great outdoors.
-The Great Trail and the Community Park on Christina Lake’s eastern shore, and nearby Paulson Trails (dog-friendly and with three warming huts) are just three favourite trails to experience winter in Christina Lake.
+The Trans Canada Trail and the Community Park on Christina Lake’s eastern shore, and nearby Paulson Trails (dog-friendly and with three warming huts) are just three favourite trails to experience winter in Christina Lake.

 Two area golf courses add up to one great day on the links at the Cascade Par 3 executive course, or the Christina Lake Golf Club.